US deaths from coronavirus surpass 100,000 milestone

 HARTFORD, Conn.
 (AP) — The U.S. surpassed a jarring milestone Wednesday in the coronavirus pandemic: 100,000 deaths.

-“It’s a striking reminder of how dangerous this virus can be,” said Josh Michaud, associate director of global health policy with the Kaiser Family Foundation in Washington.
+“It is a grim milestone,” said Josh Michaud, associate director of global health policy with the Kaiser Family Foundation in Washington.
+“It’s a striking reminder of how dangerous this virus can be.”

 Worldwide, the virus has infected more than 5.6 million people and killed over 350,000, with the U.S. having the most confirmed cases and deaths by far, according to a tally by Johns Hopkins University.
 Europe has recorded about 170,000 deaths, while the U.S. reached more than 100,000 in less than four months.